I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 └── next.config.ts

-MCP Tool Definition — Data Flow from AI → Widget
+MCP Tool Definition — Data Flow from AI to Widget

 With MCP Apps, you register two things on the server side:

-• Tool — A function called by the AI.
+• Tool — A function that AI calls.
 In this case, it's named playground and takes code and autoRun as arguments

 • Resource — The widget's HTML.
 This is the UI body displayed in the chat when the tool is called

-By linking these two with resourceUri, we create the flow of "AI calls the tool → corresponding UI is displayed".
+These two are linked by a resourceUri, creating a flow where "AI calls a tool → corresponding UI is displayed".

 https://github.com/ShuntaToda/study-programming-mcp-apps/blob/main/app/mcp/route.ts

-The tool's return value has two types: content and structuredContent. content is text that remains in the AI's conversation context, while structuredContent is data that only reaches the widget and is invisible to the AI.
+Tool return values include two types: content and structuredContent. content is text that remains in the AI's conversation context, while structuredContent is data only delivered to the widget, invisible to the AI.
 In this case, we pass the code we want to display in the widget via structuredContent.

 To receive data on the widget side, we register ontoolinput and ontoolresult handlers with the official SDK's useApp hook.